This is sponsored content submitted by Sun Life Financial.

 The most hopeful sign of change may well be women’s increasing prominence within financial institutions.
 At Sun Life Financial, for example, the board of directors is now at parity.
 Women are also a growing force in our network of financial security advisors.
 Integrating women’s perspectives into the core of our decisions is the best approach for meeting the financial needs of our female clients—much better than using female stereotypes to explain away the financial sector’s problems building solid relationships with women.

-From 2004 to 2008, Ms. Hudon was President and Chief Executive Officer of the Board of Trade of Metropolitan Montreal, where she contributed significantly to the revitalization of the Board’s activities.
-She then served as President of Marketel until joining Sun Life Financial.
+Isabelle is well known as a businesswoman with outstanding leadership skills.
+Her strong business experience, boundless energy and deep community involvement help her forge connections among many organizations.
+From 2004 to 2008 Isabelle was President and Chief Executive Officer of the Board of Trade of Metropolitan Montreal, where she contributed significantly to the revitalization of the Board’s activities.
+She then served as President of Marketel, a position she held until joining Sun Life Financial.